arachne-threat-intel/thread/README.md

 You will also have the option to delete reports that 1. are not in the queue or 2. those in the queue that have an error.

 ## Shared vs. Local
-We are currently working on making Thread a live application where you can view your reports and those of others.
-You can currently use Thread as a local, single user application.
+You are able to use Thread via https://arachne.digital/thread.

+If you use Thread via our Arachne website, your reports will be visible to others and accessible by the Arachne team.
+To reduce its visibility, you can use a token when submitting reports (please note, these reports will still be accessible by the Arachne team); a token is available when you sign up for an account on the Arachne website.

-When Thread becomes a live application, if you run Thread via our Arachne website, your reports will be visible to others.
-You can clone this repo, set it up, and use it locally to ensure all your reports stay only on your machine.
+Alternatively, you can clone this repo, set it up, and use it locally to ensure all your reports stay only on your machine.

 ## Analysing a Report
 Thread's prediction model will try its best to find ATT&CK techniques in the report, but since our current data set is very limited, our models are not 100% accurate, so the tool requires you to review and refine the technique prediction.